Faculty: CORA DVORKIN

 Cambridge, MA 02138

-Cora Dvorkin's research focuses on "data-driven" cosmology: predictions from fundamental physics which can be tested with cosmological data.
+Prof. Dvorkin's research focuses on "data-driven" cosmology: predictions from fundamental physics which can be tested with cosmological data.
 Her research interests span questions related to inflation, dark matter, dark energy, and neutrinos.
-To assess these questions, she uses data from the Cosmic Microwave Background and the large-scale structure of the universe.
+To assess these questions, she uses data from the Cosmic Microwave Background (CMB) and the large-scale structure (LSS) of the universe.

-Professor Dvorkin, born and raised in Buenos Aires, Argentina, received her Diploma in Physics from the University of Buenos Aires.
-She earned her Ph.D. in the Department of Physics at the University of Chicago in 2011 and has conducted postdoctoral research at the School of Natural Sciences at the Institute for Advanced Study in Princeton (from 2011 to 2014) and at the Institute for Theory and Computation at the Center for Astrophysics at Harvard University (from 2014 to 2015).
+Professor Dvorkin, born and raised in Buenos Aires, Argentina, received her Diploma in Physics from the University of Buenos Aires with honors.
+She earned her Ph.D. in the Department of Physics at the University of Chicago in 2011, where she won the "Sydney Bloomenthal Fellowship for "outstanding performance in research".
+She has conducted postdoctoral research at the School of Natural Sciences at the Institute for Advanced Study in Princeton (from 2011 to 2014) and at the Institute for Theory and Computation at the Center for Astrophysics at Harvard University (from 2014 to 2015), where she was both a Hubble Fellow and an ITC fellow.